MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 ### "The process advisor service principal must be an admin of the Power BI workspace to refresh this report."

 Enable admin access for the process advisor prod service principal.
-To learn how to give the service principal admin access, go to [Create your own custom Power BI workspace (preview)](process-mining-pbi-workspace.md#create-your-own-custom-power-bi-workspace).
+To learn how to give the service principal admin access, go to [Create your own custom Power BI workspace](process-mining-pbi-workspace.md#create-your-own-custom-power-bi-workspace).

 ### "The process advisor service principal must be an admin of the Power BI workspace to refresh this report.
 After the problem is fixed, try to reanalyze the report."